 Furthermore, you aren’t able to do chin-ups or knee-ups using this home gym.
 You can somewhat replace chin-ups with a lat pulldown exercise, though it’s not quite the same.
 It’s a bit of an oversight in our opinion.

-Taken together, we’re pleased with a variety of exercises that this Gold’s gym system can provide.
-The few major exercises that it’s missing are easily replicated elsewhere or can be substituted for exercises that are manageable with its stations.
+Taken together, we’re pleased with a variety of exercises that this system can provide.
+The few major exercises that it’s missing can be easily replicated elsewhere or can be substituted for exercises that are manageable with its stations.
 Its versatility marks it as a great home gym option for exercisers who want to hit all their major muscle groups rather than focus on one area in particular.

 - The frame is very durable

 - Assembly is straightforward and achievable even for beginners